AMP Security Reviews

 They are a home security authorized dealer for Guardian security.
 What does this mean?
 They up-sell you the contract value and Guardian does the monitoring service.
 AMP will supply the installation to one of their techs using Honeywell equipment.
 So lets say Guardian charges $39.99 a month, AMP will sell that 60 month contract (Beware!) to you for $47.99 a month and make the additional $8/month when selling your contract to them.
 This is how most dealerships work in home security.
 It gives them a chance to focus on marketing and producing sales and not worrying about the back-end of monitoring your account.

-They have 550 employees, most of whom are 1099 contracted employees that work 4-5 months out of the year selling door to door or installing security systems.
-According to Inc 5000 they did $24.8 M in revenue in 2012.
+They have 550+ employees (lots of turn over each year, common in the door to door industry), most of whom are 1099 contracted employees that work 4-5 months out of the year selling door to door or installing security systems.
+According to Inc 5000 they did $24.8 M in revenue in 2012 and continue to grow year after year.
+They now primarily advertise the smart home features and not solely security as Vivint has also done.

 What kind of home security equipment can I get?